-Orange County is in Southern California and is home to Disneyland, Knott’s Berry Farm, and Angel’s Baseball team.
+Orange County is in Southern California, home to Disneyland, Knott’s Berry Farm, and Angel’s Baseball team.
 Not to mention some fantastic beaches.
-There are nearly 40 cities found in Orange County, and for this reason, we have broken them down into “regions” to not bore you with bios on 40 cities.
+There are nearly 40 cities found in Orange County, so we have broken them down into “regions” so as not to bore you with bios of all the cities.

-Let’s talk about the cities and all the fun found in North Orange County.
+Let’s talk about the best cities and all the fun in North Orange County.

 Anaheim is a city in Orange County, California.
 It’s home to the famous Mickey Mouse, Disneyland, Anaheim Ducks Hockey Team, and the Angels baseball team.
-It is the second-largest city in Orange County.
-Anaheim was found in 1857 by fifty German families and remained an agricultural community until Disney landed opened in 1955.
-This led to significant construction of several hotels and motels around the areas and residential districts soon followed.
+It is the largest city in Orange County by population.
+Anaheim was founded in 1857 by fifty German families and remained an agricultural community until Disney landed and opened in 1955.
+This led to the significant construction of several hotels and motels around the areas, and residential districts soon followed.

-Anaheim’s city limits are expansive ranging from Cypress in the west and to Riverside County line in the east.
+Anaheim’s city limits are expansive, from Cypress in the west to the Riverside County line in the east.
 Anaheim Hills is a master-planned community located in the city’s eastern stretches.
-You will also find three mixed-use historic districts; the largest in the Anaheim Colony.
+You will also find three mixed-use historic districts, the largest in the Anaheim Colony.
 Second, the Anaheim Resort, which includes the Disneyland Resort and a retail district.
 The third district is the Platinum Triangle, a redevelopment district surrounding Angel Stadium.
 Fun Fact about Anaheim: Milo Ventimiglia, from This, Is Us, and Greg Burson, the voice of Yogi Bear, both called Anaheim home.

 The name Brea means “oil” or “tar’ in Spanish.
 It became the 8th city official city of Orange County in 1917, with a population of 752.
 The city was a center for crude oil production, then later propelled by its Citrus production.
 It’s now home to the large Brea Mall.
 Carl N. Karcher, the founder of Carl’s Jr. restaurants, opened the first two locations, one in Brea and one in Anaheim.

-Buena Park’s E-Zone district, located along Beach Boulevard, is home to many attractions: Knott’s Berry Farm, Soak City, Pirate’s Dinner Adventure, and Medieval Times Dinner.
-Los Coyotes Country Club, a 27-hole championship golf course is in the northeast section of the city.
-Looking to enjoy the beautiful So.
-Cal weather, be sure to check out The Ralph B. Clark Regional Park.
+Buena Park’s E-Zone district, located along Beach Boulevard, has many attractions: Knott’s Berry Farm, Soak City, Pirates Dinner Adventure, and Medieval Times Dinner.
+Los Coyotes Country Club is a 27-hole championship golf course in the city's northeast section.
+Looking to enjoy the beautiful South California weather?
+Check out the Ralph B. Clark Regional Park.

 Cypress was initially nicknamed “Waterville” due to the preponderance of artesian wells in the area.
-In 1956 it was incorporated at Dairy City by local dairy farmers as a means of staving off developers.
-After World War II, the land became too valuable for farming and ranching and slowly, the dairies sold out to housing developers during the 1960s, by 1970 all dairies were sold.
-The City was renamed from Dairy City to Cypress, after the Cypress trees that were once built around the elementary school to protect it from the Santa Ana winds.
+Local dairy farmers incorporated it in 1956 at Dairy City to stave off developers.
+After World War II, the land became too valuable for farming and ranching, and slowly, the dairies sold out to housing developers during the 1960s; by 1970, all dairies were sold.
+The city was renamed from Dairy City to Cypress after the Cypress trees were built around the elementary school to protect it from the Santa Ana winds.

 Founded in 1887, it was famous for Valencia Orange Groves and other citrus crops.
 It is home to Cal State Fullerton and Fullerton College.
 Fullerton is said to be the birthplace of the electric guitar, due in large part to Leo Fender.
-Thanks to Fender Musical instrument company, the music business was great revolutionized and contributed to the rock and roll scene.
-Great such as Gwen Stefanie and Singer-Songwriter, Tim Buckley grew up in Fullerton.
+Fender Musical Instrument Corporation, with its proud roots in Fullerton, greatly revolutionized the music business and contributed to the rock and roll scene.
+Greats such as Gwen Stefanie and Singer-Songwriter Tim Buckley grew up in Fullerton.

-Fullerton is home to more than 50 city parks including Hillcrest Park, the Craig Regional Park, and Ralph B. Clark Park.
+Fullerton has over 50 city parks, including Hillcrest Park, Craig Regional Park, and Ralph B. Clark Park.
 The Fullerton Arboretum comprises 26 acres of sculpted gardens and unusual plants.
-The city features approximately 200 acres of recreational land in the Brea Dam Recreational Area, plus an equestrian center and trails, two golf courses, a tennis center, and a swim complex.
+The city features approximately 200 acres of recreational land in the Brea Dam Recreational Area, an equestrian center and trails, two golf courses, a tennis center, and a swim complex.

 Need something for the kiddos to do?
-La Habra has a great children’s museum inside a 1923 Union Pacific Train Depot and was the first of its kind west of the Mississippi.
+You can find The Children's Museum at La Habra as a great children’s museum inside a 1923 Train Depot and was the first of its kind west of the Mississippi.
 Looking for something sports-related?
 Check out the La Bonita Sports Complex featuring a baseball diamond and skate park.
 Not to mention over 20 parks with walkways, picnic areas, and bike paths.
 Get out today and check La Habra.

 La Palma was incorporated in 19655 as Dairyland and was one of the three dairy cities in the region.
-In 2013, La Palma was ranked 31st in the “Best Places to Live” among small cities (50,000 or less in population) in the United States.
+In 2015, La Palma was ranked 43rd in the “Best Places to Live” among small cities (50,000 or fewer in population) in the United States.
 According to the City Website, La Palma prides itself on a responsive government and a strong sense of community, with one of the lowest crime rates in Orange County.

-La Palma hosts several community events annually including the Halloween Carnival, Hometown Heroes Concert; the Fitness Run for Fun and the Holiday Tree Lighting Ceremony.
+La Palma hosts several community events annually, including the Halloween Carnival, Hometown Heroes Concert, the Fitness Run for Fun, and the Holiday Tree Lighting Ceremony.
 The goal of the city is to promote “hometown living.”
-Where residents feel safe, and everyone knows your name.
-If you are in the market for a home, check out La Palma.
+Where residents feel safe, and everyone knows their names.
+If you are looking for a home, check out La Palma.

 In 1971, Placentia was honored with the prestigious “All American City” award, given out annually by the National Civic League.
-Currently, the city is part of a Metrolink project and will assist in the revitalization of the area.
-The project is slated to include the building of housing for those that commute but don’t want to live in the “city,” along with retail and entertainment.
-This is excellent news if you are looking to purchase an investment property or two, or three, or four!
+Currently, the city is part of a Metrolink project and will assist in revitalizing the area.
+The project is estimated to be completed by Mid of 2025 and is slated to include housing for those who commute but don’t want to live in the “city,” along with retail and entertainment.
+This is excellent news for purchasing an investment property or two, three, or four!

-Placentia is home to the Heritage Festival held in October each year.
-On Tuesday evenings, you will find the Placentia Certified Farmers Market at the Town Center.
-Here you will find approximately 30 vendors offering yummy treats and more.
+Placentia is home to the Heritage Festival, held in October each year.
+You will find the Placentia Certified Farmers Market in the Town Center on Tuesday evenings.
+Here, you will find approximately 30 vendors offering yummy treats and more.

-Known as the “Land of Gracious Living” is a city with a strong sense of community and small-town character.
-More than likely, you have heard of this city once or twice, especially if you were alive when Nixon was President.
-Yorba Linda was his birthplace and is a National Historic Landmark, thanks to his presidential library and museum.
-During the early years of the city, you could farmers growing barley and sheep grazing.
+Yorba Linda, known as the “Land of Gracious Living”, has a strong sense of community and small-town character.
+More than likely, you had heard of this city once or twice, especially if you were alive when Nixon was President.
+Yorba Linda was his birthplace and is a National Historic Landmark, thanks to the Richard Nixon Presidential Library and Museum.
+Farmers could grow barley and sheep grazing during the city's early years.
 Followed by citrus groves and avocado trees.
 Today, residents oppose further urban development and have organized to reduce traffic.
 In 2012, Yorba Linda was ranked 42nd on Money magazine’s list of America’s best small cities.

-There is plenty to keep you busy in this “small-town” from the Black Gold Golf Club to the Nixon Library and Equestrian Center.
-The city is home to over 100 miles of trails for use by hikers, bikers, and equestrians.
-Looking for a place to hang your hat, Yorba Linda might just be the city for you.
+Plenty to keep you busy in this “small town”, from the Black Gold Golf Club to the Nixon Library and lots of Equestrian Centers to choose from.
+The city has over 100 miles of trails for hikers, bikers, and equestrians.
+Looking for a place to hang your hat?
+Yorba Linda might be the city for you.